FriendsOfREDAXO/redaxo-mit-docker/README.md

     html/

-This directory forms the __Webroot__ mentioned above.
-It is linked to the directory of the container (a Debian GNU / Linux by the way) in which the Apache web server expects the website to be.
+This directory acts as the __webroot__, which has already been mentioned above.
+It is linked to the directory of the container (a Debian GNU/Linux btw) in which the Apache web server expects the website to be located.
 So if you make adjustments to your REDAXO, they are immediately available to the server, and vice versa.
 This means: Like the database, your REDAXO remains permanently on your system and can be edited by you anytime.
 Docker only provides you with the necessary server environment.